 There is scientific evidence supporting its effectiveness.

 One of the most striking differences between Ayurveda and modern medicine is that, while the former practices without any supporting evidence, the latter strives to provide scientific proof for its claims.
-Every antineoplastic procedure and drug used in cancer treatment is first subject to a thorough clinical testing process to justify its use in treating patients.
-Researchers have conducted studies on specific clinical cancers to assess the safety, efficacy, and advantages of these drugs over other medications.
-For instance, extensive scientific databases do not support Ayurvedic cancer therapies.
-Some studies have evaluated the effects of specific Ayurvedic herbs or procedures on cultured or animal cancer cells.
-However, human clinical data are extremely scarce, making it difficult to estimate how well Ayurvedic methods are for human cancer treatment.
+Every antineoplastic procedure and medication used in cancer treatment is first subject to a thorough clinical testing process to justify its use in treating patients.
+Researchers have conducted studies on specific clinical cancers to assess the safety, efficacy, and advantages of these medications over other medications.
+Some preliminary studies have yielded some positive outcomes for specific Ayurvedic treatments.
+One study suggested that turmeric, which contains curcumin, possesses anticancer effects.
+However the ayurveda can bring great recovery from the effects of regular treatments and so it improves the quality of life to cope up with cancer treatment.

 The individual approach to therapy

 One aspect that distinguishes Ayurvedic treatment is its extreme individualism.
-Ayurvedic doctors prescribe unique therapies considering the patient’s body type and imbalances.
+Ayurvedic doctors prescribe unique therapies considering the patient’s body type and their imbalances.
 The treatment of cancer patients is also becoming more personalized due to the development of various genetic tests.

 Can Ayurveda complement modern cancer treatment?